Skip to main content

 • replayability

-The game's replayability is a mixed bag; while some players find it infinitely replayable due to the variety of routes and modes, others criticize the lack of a scenario editor, which limits the gameplay experience and leads to a sense of stagnation.
-Many agree that the service mode enhances replay value, but the absence of diverse scenarios and the reliance on provided content detracts from long-term engagement.
-Overall, opinions vary widely, with some players enjoying substantial replay value while others feel it falls short.
+The game's replayability is a mixed bag; while some players find it infinitely replayable due to various routes and modes, others criticize the lack of a scenario editor, which limits the variety and ultimately leads to a stale experience.
+Many agree that the service mode enhances replay value, but the absence of customizable scenarios is seen as a significant drawback.
+Overall, the game offers decent replayability, particularly for train enthusiasts, but it falls short compared to its predecessor.

 • “There's lots of replay value here, and while the rest of the addons are quite expensive, I personally don't think you need them to have fun.”